Neural Receptive Fields, Stimulus Space Embedding and Effective Geometry of Scale-Free Networks: Results

 The place field map produced in $2D$ case (Fig.~\ref{f7:2Dembedding}a), the receptive field sizes follow an exponential distribution, as in the $1D$ case (Fig.~\ref{f7:2Dembedding}b).
 The activity domain remains localized along the embedding boundary, showing suppression of peripheral activity and sharpened stimulus representation (Fig.~\ref{f7:2Dembedding}c).
 The characteristic sizes of the receptive fields, as in the case of a $1D$ stimulus space, depend on the scale of the stimulus relative to the environment.
 Fig.~\ref{f8:stimulus_scale_effect} schematically shows the changes in the layout of $2D$ receptive fields for different stimulus sizes.

 In the case of a $3D$ stimulus space, the corresponding $4D$ network embedding cannot be directly visualized.
 However, the model's principles and implementation do not change: we observe the formation of distinct receptive fields for individual neurons, which collectively tile the $3D$ volume when the embedding boundary is projected onto it (Fig.~\ref{f9:3Dreceptive_fields}a).
 Each receptive field exhibits a pronounced increase in activation frequency toward its center, as shown in the environment depicted in (Fig.~\ref{f9:3Dreceptive_fields}b,c).
-Thus, emergence of the receptive fields from the scale-free network's structure is a generic emergent propertie.
+Thus, the emergence of receptive fields from the structure of scale-free networks is a generic property of the model.